rackerlabs/design-system/_docs/principles/accessibility.md

 Helix minimum spacing standards require the following specifications:

-- Line spacing for Roboto Regular 16px is 24px.
+- By default, Helix line spacing is 1.5 which means that Roboto 16px has a line height of 24px, unless the text can never wrap.
 - Spacing below paragraphs is 16px.
 - Use whitespace and proximity to make relationships between content more apparent.
 - Style headings group content, reduce clutter, and make it easier to scan and understand.